visgl/deck.gl/docs/layers/arc-layer.md

 Whether the layer should be rendered in high-precision 64-bit mode.
 Note that since deck.gl v6.1, the default 32-bit projection uses a hybrid mode that matches 64-bit precision with significantly better performance.

+##### `widthScale` (number, optional)

+* Default: 1

+The scaling factor for the width of each arc.
+If you set the property to `Math.pow(2, viewport.zoom - 12)` it will keep the width constant, corresponding to the current zoom level and the width of 1 pixel at zoom level 12.
+You can also limit the minimum size of the arc with this property.

 ### Data Accessors

 ##### `getSourcePosition` (Function, optional) ![transition-enabled](https://img.shields.io/badge/transition-enabled-green.svg?style=flat-square")